thosgood/this-weeks-finds/markdown/201-250/week218.md

 > finds the one that works, rather than working out which one is the
 > right one by pure thought).
 >
-> You should talk about special values of L-functions!
+> You should talk about special values of $L$-functions!
 Do you know the
 > analytic class number formula?
 The degree of H over K is called the
 > class number of K and, totally amazingly, it is related to the special
-> value of an L-function.
+> value of an $L$-function.
 The Birch-Swinnerton-Dyer conjecture is just a
 > natural generalisation of this formula to elliptic curves over the
 > rationals, but again, what used to be an analogy has turned into two
 > instances of a more general piece of mathematics (ranks of K-groups,